-- Confirm that the Appellate Body is required to issue an Appellate Body report within 90 days - Parties may agree with the Appellate Body to extend the 90-day time-period, and written notification must be provided to the DSB when such agreement is reached
+- Confirm that the Appellate Body is required to issue an Appellate Body report within 90 days. - Parties and the Appellate Body may agree that an Appellate Body report may be issued after the 90-day time-period, and written notification must be provided to the DSB when such agreement is reached.